-Key institutions from across the world have joined forces to assess and report on the critical questions facing one of the world’s most important and fastest regions: the Tropics.
+Key institutions from across the world have joined forces to assess and report on the critical questions facing one of the world’s most important and fastest growing regions: the Tropics.

 Over the past half-century the Tropics has emerged as an increasingly critical region.
 More than 40% of the world’s population now lives in the tropics and this is likely to be close to 50% by 2050.
 The region generates around 20% of global economic output and is home to some 80% of the world’s biodiversity.

 However, the resources to sustain larger populations and economic growth are putting huge and increasing pressures on the natural environment, and poverty is prevalent in many areas.
-Issues of concern include relatively poor health outcomes, with more than one billion people suffering from tropical diseases, unacceptable levels of infant mortality and reduced life expectance; extreme poverty; poor educational outcomes; environmental degradation; and, in some cases, political and economic instability.
+Issues of concern include relatively poor health outcomes, with more than one billion people suffering from tropical diseases, unacceptable levels of infant mortality and reduced life expectancy; extreme poverty; poor educational outcomes; environmental degradation; and, in some cases, political and economic instability.

 The State of the Tropics Report is being developed as a partnership of universities from across the world.
 It will answer a very simple question: “Is life in the tropics getting better?”
 The Report will analyse a range of environmental, social and economic indicators to answer this question.
 The analysis will shine a bright light on a variety of key issues and provide a foundation for policy makers, geopolitical analysts and other stakeholders to examine in greater detail the tropics and the major issues affecting it.